Proven-Paradox/shaper-system/Handbook.md

 Cost: 1 MP
 Damage: 0
 Duration: None
-Effect: The target loses one point on the Offensive Track.
+Effect: If you hit, the target decreases on the [Offensive Track](#the-offensive-track).
 You may use this either as an Attack (using your Physical Offense and targeting your opponent’s Physical Defense) or a Spell (using your Mental Offense to target you’re opponent’s Mental Defense).
 Description: A simple ability to make a target less effective offensively.
 This could be a curse, distracting or discouraging the target, sapping their strength away, hampering their vision, adjusting gravity around them to make their weapons and gear more unwieldy, and other things to hinder the target.